InGaN/Go-ErrorParser/README.md

-# Go - Tag Parser
+# Go - Tag Parser (warning, contains some issues)

-Module written to find tags or keywords in plain text files (logs) and return output in JSON.
+Module written to find tags or keywords in plain text files and JSON files (.txt and .json) and return output in JSON.

 Tags can be passed as comma separated text file or as an array argument.